, ,

 8. Personal tutor

 Do you love learning and sharing your knowledge with others?
 Being a personal tutor could be a great side hustle opportunity for you.
-It’s a great fit for those working a traditional 9-5, as you can choose your own hours and work around existing commitments.
+It’s a good fit for those working a traditional 9-5, as you can choose your own hours and work around existing commitments.

 The versatility of tutoring also means it can work for a wide range of people.
 Do you have a talent for speaking French?
 Do you have a passion for maths?
 No matter your background or interests, there are plenty of opportunities for you to tutor.